syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/events.md

 ---
 layout: post
-title: Syntax-Editor-Events | WindowsForms | Syncfusion
+title: events
-description: Syntax Editor events
+description: This section explains about the events in EditControl
 platform: WindowsForms
 control: SyntaxEditor
 documentation: ug